renanz/ccc504-lab-3/README.md

 - `cd redux-saga-exercise`
 - `yarn install`
 - `yarn start`
-- `Open the Browser with the url http://localhost:3000` and you will be ready to start
+- `Open the browser with the url http://localhost:3000` and you will be ready to start

 ## Exercise